-Q: What causes bad breath in teenagers?
-Your Lincoln, NE children’s dentist answers…
+What causes bad breath in teenagers?
+Your children’s dentist in Lincoln, NE answers…

 Bad breath can be related to poor oral hygiene, partially-erupted wisdom teeth with infected gums, decayed teeth, tonsillitis, allergies, dehydration and acid reflux issues.
 Teens can avoid bad breath by practicing good oral hygiene by brushing and flossing daily, seeing their dentist regularly as well as staying hydrated and controlling allergies or stomach problems.
 If your teen is suffering from persistent bad breath, call our Lincoln, NE children’s dentist and schedule a checkup.

-Q: How can I motivate my teenager to brush their teeth?
-Your Lincoln, NE children’s dentist answers…
+How can I motivate my teenager to brush their teeth?
+Your children’s dentist in Lincoln, NE answers…

 Parents are often frustrated by the lack of motivation their teen may have to practice good oral hygiene, especially while they are in orthodontic treatment.
 Parents can help promote good habits by encouraging their teens to practice good brushing and flossing at home as well as taking them to their Lincoln, NE children’s dentist regularly for hygiene appointments.
 During these appointments, our team will spend time gently educating your teen about the consequences of poor oral hygiene.
 Often using a picture and explaining the ultimate consequence of poor home care can help motivate teens to change their habits.

 Are teenagers at risk of periodontal disease?
-Your Lincoln, NE children’s dentist answers…
+Your children’s dentist in Lincoln, NE answers…

-What is the best age to remove wisdom teeth?
-Your Lincoln, NE children’s dentist answers…
+At what age is it appropriate to remove wisdom teeth?
+Your children’s dentist in Lincoln, NE answers…

 Can a teenager have a root canal?
-Your Lincoln, NE children’s dentist answers…
+Your children’s in Lincoln, NE dentist answers…

 When should my teen see an orthodontist?
-Your Lincoln, NE children’s dentist answers…
+Your children’s dentist in Lincoln, NE answers…

 Due to the unique growth patterns, every child’s case is different.
 There is no set age requirement for your child’s first visit to the orthodontist.
 In some cases, your Lincoln, NE children’s dentist may recommend an orthodontic consultation at age 7.
 In other cases, your child may be able to wait until they are 12-13.
 Your Lincoln, NE children’s dentist evaluates your child’s bite and growth at each visit.
 If you have questions about an orthodontic referral for your child, you can schedule an appointment with your Lincoln, NE children’s dentist.

 Can my teenager have a dental cleaning with braces on?
-Your Lincoln, NE children’s dentist answers…
+Your children’s dentist in Lincoln, NE answers…

 Yes, your orthodontist will encourage your teen to receive regular cleanings during their orthodontic treatment with your Lincoln, NE children’s dentist.
 At their visit, they will be examined for cavities and gum disease.
-Teenagers who are undergoing orthodontic treatment may be given special instructions for caring for their braces.
+Teenagers who are undergoing orthodontic treatment may be given specific instructions to help care for their braces and teeth.
 It is critical to maintain good oral hygiene during treatment.